Basking70/Java_Simple_Apps/README.md

 # Java_Simple_Apps
-This repository is for some very simple applications in Java.
+This repository is for some very simple applications in Java progaming language.